opiopan/PCBModelHelper/README.md

 4. Appling appearance to board body
 5. Placing device models on board

+Tools provided by PCBModelHelkper is used at step 1, step 4 and step 5.<br>
+Step 2 is done by your favorite gerber file imaging tool.<and>
+Stope 4 is done by just pure human operation in Fusion 360, but it is not complex.

 ### 1. Exporting information to generate 3D model from Eagle
 Export three kind of data as below from Eagle.